griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Successful Connection

 Now that you've got the ShotGridTool and `app.py` updated, let's give this a try.
 Go ahead and run `app.py`.
-The first time you run it, it will take a minute to install the Shotgun library, but as soon as it the `Q` prompt appears you can ask if you're connected.
+The first time you run it, it will take a minute to install the Shotgun library, but as soon as it the prompt appears you can ask if you're connected.

 ```text
 Q: Am I connected to ShotGrid?